Accredible works hard to ensure that your data is securely protected and reliably available.

 Accredible database backups are immediately encrypted with 256-bit AES encryption using GNU Privacy Guard (“GPG”) with a password-protected symmetric cipher.
 Encrypted backups can only be decrypted by members of the Accredible team who have received training and have been authorized to decrypt the backups.

 Backups are taken at least once a day and are retained for at least 30 days.

 The Accredible team has designed systems to keep the service running even if the underlying infrastructure experiences an outage or other significant issue.
 Accredible has been architected to survive a single availability zone outage without significant service interruptions.

 Accredible maintains a business continuity plan which is tested on an annual basis and includes alternative work locations and business services.

-In the unlikely event that a disaster causes disruption to Accredible the team have prepared and annually rehearse a disaster recovery plan.
+In the unlikely event that a disaster causes disruption to Accredible, the team has prepared and annually rehearse a disaster recovery plan.

 Following a disaster, the typical response life-cycle would be:

-- Emergency response to assess level of damage, decide whether to invoke the
+- Emergency response to assess the level of damage, decide whether to invoke the

 - Provision of an emergency level of service